AlonCang/Local/DarkestDark/Daily Report.md

 		- Lessons:
 			- Played a bit with the different Assert methods
 			- Test initialization is good.
 Have a place to keep all the stuff and avoid duplication.
-			- Started learning baout test cleanup as well.
+			- Started learning about test cleanup as well.

 2. General code:
 		- Watched a crash course about OOP methodology.